MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-freemium.md

 > [!IMPORTANT]
 > You must upgrade from Microsoft Teams Free (classic) to a subscription version of Teams as Microsoft Teams Free (classic) will not be supported from April 12, 2023.

-If your organization is using Microsoft Teams Free (classic), you must upgrade to a subscription version by purchasing a Microsoft Teams Essentials/Microsoft 365/Office 365 plan for your users.
+If your organization is using Microsoft Teams Free (classic), you must upgrade to a subscription version by purchasing a Microsoft Teams Essentials/Microsoft 365 Business subscriptions for your users.

+> [!NOTE]
+> To upgrade to Microsoft Teams Essentials, the Microsoft Team Free (classic) users must also have been using TFL which is readily available.
+These users can then upgrade from Microsoft Teams Essentials to Microsoft 365 Business subscriptions.

+A Microsoft Teams Free (classic) user who isn't using TFL can directly upgrade to Microsoft 365 Business subscriptions.
+For more information, see [Upgrade Microsoft Teams Free (classic) to subscription versions](#upgrade-microsoft-teams-free-classic-to-subscription-versions).

 The subscription versions provide other Teams features — like audio conferencing, enhanced administration, and security capabilities — that the free version doesn't provide.

+> [!IMPORTANT]
+> The Microsoft Teams Essentials product which is included in the subscription versions referred to, here, is the AAD version; that is, Microsoft Teams Essentials (AAD Identity).

 Microsoft 365 and Office 365 combine the familiar Microsoft Office desktop suite with cloud-based versions of Microsoft's next-generation communications and collaboration services — including Exchange Online, SharePoint Online, and Office — to help users be productive from anywhere through the internet.
 When you upgrade Teams, your existing Teams data won't be lost; all your teams, channels, chats, files, and permissions come with you.

 > [!NOTE]
 > If you already have a Microsoft 365 or Office 365 subscription, you're eligible for the trial version of Teams (with your corporate identity), not the free version.
 The Teams trial provides these subscription versions for a limited time.
 For more information, see [Manage the Microsoft Teams Commercial Cloud Trial offer](./teams-exploratory.md).